qixucen/qixucen.github.io/_pages/about.md

 {% assign url = ssDataBaseUrl | append: "semantic-scholar-stats/semantic_scholar_stats_shields.json" %}

 <span class='anchor' id='about-me'></span>
-Hello👋, here is a person who stumbled into  the field of AI by accident and still hasn't left.
-He graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree.
+Hello👋, I'm Fengwei Teng, an AI researcher who stumbled into the field of AI by accident and still hasn't left.
+I graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree.

-He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.
-Nowadays, he is more involved as a hackathon organizer.
+I am passionate about hackathons and have secured significant prizes in various competitions organized by prominent Chinese internet companies.
+Nowadays, I am more involved as a hackathon organizer.

-His research interests lie primarily in Natural Language Processing (NLP), with a focus on LLM test-time scaling through approaches including reasoning frameworks, reasoning models (e.g., o1 and R1), and agentic workflow optimization.
+My research interests lie primarily in Natural Language Processing (NLP), with a focus on LLM test-time scaling through approaches including reasoning frameworks, reasoning models (e.g., o1 and R1), and agentic workflow optimization.

-He is still seeking PhD opportunities.
-It's a long journey, but he never lacks the perseverance to grow through adversity.
+I am currently seeking PhD opportunities.
+It's a long journey, but I never lack the perseverance to grow through adversity.

 # 🔥 News